-- Vacuuming the coils and the grille in front of the air intake (outside the wine cabinet) is about the most important maintenance item that you can do.
+- Vacuuming the coils and grille in front of the air intake (outside the wine cabinet) is the most important maintenance item that you can do.
 Use a soft brush attachment and a vacuum cleaner to really clean out the coils.
-(For safety reasons, PLEASE unplug the cooling unit before cleaning it!)
+(For safety reasons, please unplug the cooling unit before cleaning it).

 - Make sure you have adequate space behind the wine cabinet (as recommended by the manufacturer), typically 3-6″ for most manufacturers, so that the hot air exhaust is properly dissipated and the cold air intake isn’t “eating” its own hot air.
 For new Le Cache wine cabinets, no space is required behind the wine cabinet, but a minimum of 12 inches of clearance is required above the wine cabinet.

-- Clean up spills immediately inside the wine cabinet, before the acidity of the wine has a chance to eat away at your coils and create tiny holes that allow the gas in your cooling unit to escape.
+- Clean up spills immediately, preferably while the wine is still wet, before acidity has a chance to eat away at your coils and create tiny holes that allow the gas in your cooling unit to escape.

 - Create a thermal mass inside your wine cabinet by storing more bottles (and therefore reducing the amount of air inside the cabinet) – this will reduce cycling times for your cooling unit and therefore extend its life.